What Are Solar Panels Made Of?

 Amorphous silicon solar cells

-Also called thin-film solar technology, amorphous silicon (a-Si) solar cells are made by pressing a non-crystalline form of silicon onto a surface—typically made of glass, metal, or plastic.
-Compared to crystalline solar cells, amorphous silicon cells are more lightweight and more flexible, but less efficient.
-That makes them a popular choice for portable solar applications or small-scale use.
+Also called thin-film solar technology, amorphous silicon (a-Si) cells press a non-crystalline form of silicon onto glass, metal, or plastic.
+They're lighter and more flexible than crystalline cells but less efficient.
+That tradeoff makes them a good fit for portable solar devices and smaller applications.

 How solar panels work step by step